 As a temporary solution, there could be an option in "Configure persistent volume" to "save" Tor "settings".
 Upon reboot Tails could take note of the guards in use and save them in Peristent.
 At the next boot, Tor would pull the guards from Persistent and use them instead whatever it was going to use.

 This is roughly what I had in mind.
 I don't know how viable this would be as I'm only a Tails user.

-#36 Updated by cypherpunks almost 2 years ago
+#36 Updated by cypherpunks about 2 years ago

 I consider Tails picking a new set of guards each time it boots to be a feature.
 This is not the same as saying "UseGuards 0", which picks a new first hop for each circuit - that would be crazy!